aayodipe/aayodipe-AWS-Training-Document/AWS/S3/S3_Introduction.md

 # What is a S3 Bucket?
 =======================
 A bucket is a container for objects.
-An object is a file and any metadata that describes
+An object is a file and any metadata that describes it.

 To store an object in Amazon S3, you create a bucket and then upload the object to the bucket.
 When the object is in the bucket, you can open it, download it, and move it.
 When you no longer need an object or a bucket, you can clean up your resources.